18 of our favorite Valentine's Day gifts of all time

 One of my favorite gifts I’ve received is this name necklace from Etsy.
 I love my middle name and had been wanting something to carry with me to honor it in a way.
 Name plate necklaces are also super in, so this was a great and thoughtful surprise! —Kiana Murden, associate lifestyle editor

 If you’re looking for a practical Valentine’s Day gift your partner will love, you can’t go wrong with these Brooklyn-made leather Greats sneakers.
 According to its website, Greats shoes are “made by top-rated factories that meet the highest standards of labor and environmental practices,” so it’s also a gift you can really feel good about giving.
 I asked my husband to share the BEST Valentine’s Day gift I’ve ever given him, and even though we’ve been together for 15 Valentine’s Days and 15 gifts, he quickly chose these sneakers as his favorite of all the gifts.
 They’re stylish and classic enough to fit a range of personal tastes and styles, and they’re also super comfortable.
-I have them in one color and my husband liked the white ones I gave him for Valentine’s Day so much that he bought them in black to wear at our wedding! —Hayley Saltzman, head of social media
+I have them in one color, and my husband liked the white ones I gave him for Valentine’s Day so much that he bought them in black to wear at our wedding! —Hayley Saltzman, head of social media

 A few years ago, a guy that I was dating gave me this necklace for Valentine’s Day.
-The stone was a genuine peridot that represented my August birth month and made from a silver metal.
-This beautiful accessory is subtle and classy piece that will have your valentine feeling oh so special — it did the same for me. —Sarai Thompson, editorial coordinator
+The stone is a genuine peridot that represents my August birth month, and the necklace is made from a silver metal.
+This beautiful accessory is a subtle and classy piece that will have your valentine feeling oh so special — it did the same for me. —Sarai Thompson, editorial coordinator

 Laudurée Macarons, Box of 8 ($30; goldbelly.com)